chen0040/mxnet-vqa/README.md

 For those of you who studied the [http://gluon.mxnet.io](http://gluon.mxnet.io).
-You might think that the author of [http://gluon.mxnet.io](http://gluon.mxnet.io) already has a [chapter](http://gluon.mxnet.io/chapter08_computer-vision/visual-question-answer.html) on how to implement a visual question answering (VQA) in MXNet, why bother create another version?
+You might think that the author of [http://gluon.mxnet.io](http://gluon.mxnet.io) already has a [VQA Chapter](http://gluon.mxnet.io/chapter08_computer-vision/visual-question-answer.html) on how to implement a visual question answering (VQA) in MXNet, why bother create another project on this?
-However, for someone who tries to recreate a working code from the [VQA Chapter](http://gluon.mxnet.io/chapter08_computer-vision/visual-question-answer.html) of the ebook, one might find that the sample codes illustrated in the ebook contains several issues that need to be fixed ( for example, F was used for a gluon.nn.Block forward() method and was not declared in the import either, the MCB implementation also has some problem in terms of the S and H second dimension, there is no proper handling on that as well).
+However, for someone who tries to recreate a working code from the [VQA Chapter](http://gluon.mxnet.io/chapter08_computer-vision/visual-question-answer.html) of the ebook, one might find that the sample codes illustrated in the ebook contains some issues that need to be addressed ( for example, F was used for a gluon.nn.Block forward() method and was not declared in the import either, the MCB implementation also has some problem in terms of the S and H second dimension, there is no detail handling on that as well).
 Furthermore, the question matrix, feature matrix was pre-computed using pre-trained model and directly downloaded from mxnet.io in the codes without showing how they can be implemented.